STAT545-UBC/STAT545-UBC-original-website/block004_basic-r-objects.md

 ## numeric(0)
 ```

 R is built to work with vectors.
 Many operations are *vectorized*, i.e. by default they will happen component-wise when given a vector as input.
-Newbies often don't internalize or exploit this and they write lots of unnecessary `for` loops.
+Novices often don't internalize or exploit this and they write lots of unnecessary `for` loops.

 ```r
 x <- 1:4